 - Inappropriate or unauthorized use, alteration, or manipulation of data, computer files, equipment, software, networks, or systems.

 - Intentional use of false weights or measures.

 Waste.
-Waste involves the careless or extravagant expenditure of City funds or the misuse or mismanagement of City resources or property, including incurring unnecessary costs because of inefficient or ineffective practices, systems, or controls.
-Waste doesn't have to involve a private use or personal gain and can be intentional or unintentional.
+Waste involves the needless, careless, or extravagant expenditure of City funds, or the misuse or mismanagement of City resources or property.
+Waste does not have to involve a private use or personal gain and can be intentional or unintentional.

-Examples of waste and misuse of City resources include but are not limited to:
+Examples of waste include but are not limited to:

 - Unauthorized use or misuse of City property.